suguruwataru/rimecmd/README.md

 meson setup build/meson
 ```

-Not that, Meson itself does not require the build directory to be called
+Note that, Meson itself does not require the build directory to be called
 `build/meson`.
 However, this project requires that.
 This directory name is
 hardcoded for the later Rust building step (see `build.rs`).
 Also, `build` is
 added to `.gitignore`.